C0l0red/countdown-timer/README.md

 # Countdown Timer
-This Django app allows users to register, log in, and create event timers that countdown to a specified completion time.
+This Django app allows users to register, log in, and create event timers that countdown to a specified completion time.\
+The app is live on [Render](https://countdown-timer-63os.onrender.com)

 ## Features